yochaigal/cairn/resources/monsters/minotaur.md

 # Minotaur

-6 HP, 1 Armor, 15 STR, 8 WIL, axe (d10) or horns (d6+d6)
+12 HP, 1 Armor, 16 STR, 8 WIL, axe (d10) or horns (d6+d6)

-- Large, muscular humanoids with the head of a bull.
-Found in mazes and labyrinths.
+- A large, muscular humanoid with the head of a bull.
+Generally lair in a maze or dungeon, making the whole place it's territory.
-- Attack other creatures on sight, pursuing until they are out of sight.
+- Notably strong, is able to easily break stone, which it uses to alter the enviromment and separate its foes to kill then one by one.
+- If the minotaur suceeds in a Critical Damage save, it is driven into a bloodthirsty state, enhancing all its attacks and impairing all attacks agaisnt it.
+Only stops when killed or if it no longers sees any foe.